 Stanley Park in Vancouver, British Columbia is a massive park almost entirely framed by the Pacific Ocean.
-It is 400 hectares in size (just under a 1000 acres!) and sits right in downtown Vancouver.
-It is packed with walking and bike trails, playgrounds, water activities, restaurants, and recreational sports’ attractions.
+It is 400 hectares in size (just under a 1000 acres) and sits right in downtown Vancouver.
+It is packed with things to do, like walking and bike trails, playgrounds, water activities, restaurants, and recreational sports’ attractions.
 It’s a local’s and tourist’s mecca that is waiting for you to discover whether you have a few hours, or a couple days to spare.

-I have spent many, many days over the years enjoying Stanley Park.
-One of the best things about it is that there is lots to do for free – if you know where to look!
+I have spent many, many days over the years enjoying Stanley Park both before and after becoming a mother of four children.
+For me, one of the best things about it is that there is so much to do for free – if you know where to look!

-Here is a list of 10 of my favourite things.
-They are either free or reasonably priced.
+Here is a list of 10 of my favourite things to do.
+Like my article Granville Island: A Local’s Guide To The 10 Best Things To Do, they are either free or pretty inexpensive.
 Better yet, most of them will appeal to people of all ages.

 The Stanley Park seawall is a 5.5mi or 9km uninterrupted paved path around Stanley Park.
 It has stunning views of the park, the ocean, downtown Vancouver and the North Shore Mountains.
-I have been to over 55 countries and I have rarely seen anything more beautiful than the views from this path.
+I have been to over 65 countries and I have rarely seen another city with more beautiful views than from this path.

 Rent a bike, tie up some inline skates, or simply stroll!
 Everyone is welcome on the Seawall.
 It is open all year round and completely free to use.